global-strategies-llc/montana-history-center/src/pages/faq/index.md

         available to buy the mall site.
       question: How much will it cost to purchase the mall site?
     - answer: The Department of Administration led by John Lewis.
+      question: >-
-      question: What Montana State Department responsible for purchasing the mall site?
+        Which Montana State Department is responsible for purchasing the mall site?
     - answer: >-
         Dick Anderson and a company from Salt Lake City currently own the property.
 They have indicated their willingness to sell the property to